tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/Supplemental/PyVizInstallationGuide.md

 Follow the steps below to install and set up PyViz in your Python environment.
 These steps should be completed outside of class.

 **NOTE:** Make sure that you are using your conda environment that has anaconda installed.
-If necessary, create a new environment for this lesson using:
+Create a new environment for this lesson using:

 ```shell
 conda create -n pyvizenv python=3.7 anaconda